 I spent long hours in the summer sun, ripping plants out of the ground and off of trees.
 My arms were covered in itchy poison ivy.
 And, while I mostly enjoyed the work, it also left me wondering how I had come to the conclusion that weeding was a productive use of my time.
 Was I was even weeding out the right plant?

-I was there to manage invasive species.
 What counts as an invasive species?

 An invasive species is not native to a specific region or ecosystem.
 It usually has no predators in this environment, which allows it to outcompete and displace native species and cause harmful ecosystem imbalance.
 Invasives may transmit diseases that native plants are not resistant to, or even consume or prey upon native species.
 All these actions can greatly decrease the biodiversity of an area.

 Some examples of invasive species include the small carp grass, a grass from Eastern Asia that has spread across nearly half of the United States.
 The Australian cane toad is a poisonous amphibian from South America that kills anything that tries to eat it and is spreading rapidly across the Australian continent, wreaking havoc on Australia's natural wildlife.
 The Zebra Mussel is a shellfish from the Caspian and Black seas of Eastern Europe that has spread across the US and outcompetes native shellfish for space in aquatic environments.
 Each of these species had evolved to fill an ecological niche in their home environments, and only became invasive when moved to a new location where their traits allow them to spread and overcome local species.